 Many people end up right back in debt once they realize they can charge full balances again on their credit cards.
-Even worse, sometimes these loans can end up costing more in the long term.

 How I Paid Off My Credit Card Debt